EndPointCorp/end-point-blog/2012/11/09/postgres-alter-column-problems-and.html.md

 is simply an implicit check constraint, after all, and as such, it is quite easy to change.

-Let's create a table and look at some of the important fields in the system table **pg_attribute**.
+Let’s create a table and look at some of the important fields in the system table **pg_attribute**.
 In these examples we will use Postgres 8.4, but other versions should look very similar - this part of the system catalog rarely changes.